-Release Modification 12.2(44)SG Support for this command was introduced on the Catalyst 4500 series switch.
+Release Modification 12.2(44)SG Support for shared-backplane keyword was introduced on the Catalyst 4500 series switch IOS-XE 3.3.0SG (15.1(1)SG) Support for tengigabitethernet keyword was introduced on the Supervisor Engine 6-E.

 When changing the uplink mode using the hw-module uplink mode shared-backplane command, you must reload the system.
-A message is printed on the console to reflect this.
+A message appears on the console to reflect this.